This article is part of our crash course series on Arabic dialects.

 In most dialects, the present tense involves adding a letter to the beginning of what would be the MSA present tense.
 For example, in Levantine and Egyptian Arabic, this letter is “b,” while in Moroccan Arabic, it’s “k.”

-So MSA أستخدم (I use) becomes باستخدم (bastakhdim) in Egyptian Arabic.
+So MSA أستخدم (I use) becomes باستخدم (bastakhdim) in Egyptian Arabic

 Likewise, تدرس (you study) becomes بتدرس (btidris) in Levantine Arabic

-In Moroccan, verbs are preceded by a ك, such as كتقرى (katqraa, you study).
+In Moroccan, verbs are preceded by a ك, such as كتقرى (katqraa, you study)

-By contrast, the form of the verb without this present tense marker (and thus a form which resembles the normal present tense verb in MSA) is used as the subjunctive form of the verb — that is, the verb that follows expressions of wanting, wishing, ability and necessity.
+By contrast, the form of the verb without this present tense marker (and thus a form that resembles the normal present tense verb in MSA) is used as the subjunctive form of the verb — that is, the verb that follows expressions of wanting, wishing, ability and necessity.

 Frequently, this means you will see a sequence of two verbs, with the first one in the present tense and the second verb in the subjunctive.
-Note that in this case, there is no need to insert أن between the two verbs, as is in the case in MSA.
+Note that in this case, there is no need to insert أن between the two verbs, as is in the case of MSA.

 |أنا عايز أدرس عربي (ana ‘ayez adrus ‘arabi)||أنا أريد أن أدرس العربية||I want to study Arabic|